Paul Erdős: Career

-Erdos was forced to take positions as a wandering scholar at the UPenn, Notre Dame, Purdue, Stanford, and Syracuse.
+Erdős was forced to take positions as a wandering scholar at UPenn, Notre Dame, Purdue, Stanford, and Syracuse.
 He would not stay long in one place, instead traveling among mathematical institutions until his death.

-In 1954, the Immigration and Naturalization Service denied Erdős, a Hungarian citizen, a re-entry visa into the United States.
+As a result of the Red Scare and McCarthyism, in 1954, the United States Immigration and Naturalization Service denied Erdős, a Hungarian citizen, a re-entry visa into the United States.
 Teaching at the University of Notre Dame at the time, Erdős could have chosen to remain in the country.
 Instead, he packed up and left, albeit requesting reconsideration from the U.S. Immigration Services at periodic intervals.
+At some point he moved to live in Israel.
+He was given a position for three months at the Hebrew University in Jerusalem, and then a "permanent visiting professor" position at the Technion.

 Hungary at the time was under the Warsaw Pact with the Soviet Union.
 Although Hungary limited the freedom of its own citizens to enter and exit the country, in 1956 it gave Erdős the exclusive privilege of being allowed to enter and exit the country as he pleased.

-In 1963, the U.S. Immigration Service granted Erdős a visa, and he resumed including American universities in his teaching and travels.
+In 1963, the United States Immigration and Naturalization Service granted Erdős a visa, and he resumed teaching at and traveling to American institutions.
 Ten years later, in 1973, the 60-year-old Erdős voluntarily left Hungary.

 During the last decades of his life, Erdős received at least fifteen honorary doctorates.
 He became a member of the scientific academies of eight countries, including the U.S. National Academy of Sciences and the UK Royal Society.
 He became a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1977.
 Shortly before his death, he renounced his honorary degree from the University of Waterloo over what he considered to be unfair treatment of colleague Adrian Bondy.